For Customer Satisfaction

 Roll-on natural deodorants are an easy swap to start with since they’re similar to conventional stick deodorants.
 These plastic-free bathroom essentials use cardboard packaging and natural ingredients to protect against moisture and odour.
-Check out Kutis Skincare and Ben and Anna if these sound up your street.
+Check out Kutis Skincare, Ben and Anna or Pit Putty if these sound up your street.

 Plastic-free deodorants can also come tinned, which are great if you’re not afraid to get your hands a bit messy.
 These feel softer to apply and are easy to throw into your bag for freshness on-the-go.
-We love the Earth Conscious and Zero Waste Path products, and The Natural Deodorant Company also produce a gentler alternative for sensitive skin.
+We love the Earth Conscious and Pit Putty products, and The Natural Deodorant Company also produce a gentler alternative for sensitive skin.

 How to apply natural deodorant